sedenardi/sandersdenardi.com/src/pages/2014-11-21-nginx-reverse-proxy-node-js-fedora/index.md

   - nginx
   - nodejs
 ---
-One of <a href="http://en.wikipedia.org/wiki/Nginx" target="_blank">Nginx</a>'s popular uses is as a reverse proxy for several different Node.js servers.
+One of [Nginx](http://en.wikipedia.org/wiki/Nginx)'s popular uses is as a reverse proxy for several different Node.js servers.
 A reverse proxy makes it easy to point to each separate app without having to remember which instance is on what port.
-Nginx makes this very easy, but Fedora's <a href="http://en.wikipedia.org/wiki/Security-Enhanced_Linux" target="_blank">SELinux</a> policies make this setup not so straightforward.
+Nginx makes this very easy, but Fedora's [SELinux](http://en.wikipedia.org/wiki/Security-Enhanced_Linux) policies make this setup not so straightforward.
 In this tutorial, I'm going to map 3 Node.js web servers, running on different ports, to different virtual directories on the same domain.

 This example assumes you have Node.js and Nginx installed on your system.
 I'm going to set up arbitrary web servers running on port 3001, 3002, and 3003, and map them to folders /server1, /server2, and /server3, respectively.